milkytoasto/DS3DeathCounter/README.md

 Feel free to open an issue / branch off of this project.
 You can also reach out to me over email at milkietoast@gmail.com if I seem to be absent.

 Due to the simple nature of this, I don't anticipate there will need to be a lot of changes unless FromSoftware decides to update addresses again, but any help is appreciated.

+This repository contains a pre-commit config, make sure to install it with `pip install pre-commit` before committing changes.
+Then run `pre-commit install` to install the hooks.